 Any development beyond here is really a waste of time as it won’t lead to what matters beyond here, traction (which costs cash).
 An extra module here, automation there is simply not quantifiable, as if you can’t measure it you can’t value it.

-How is this different to the MDP stage?
-Well your early stage customers like you a little more, you can address more customers as features meet their needs, but more likely than not… you spent another 6 months to do this and got few more measurable achievements (aka traction).
+How is this different from the MDP stage?
+Well, your early stage customers like you a little more, you can address more customers as features meet their needs, but more likely than not… you spent another 6 months to do this and got few more measurable achievements (aka traction).

 All the time spent is a waste of valuation and you curse the investors that don’t have the vision to invest in you and just don’t get it!